GigaSpaces-ProfessionalServices/ps-toolkit/ps-std-scripts/README.md

 2. Grafana montoring not implemented
 3. XAP Manager not implementated
 4. Upgrades still require careful analysis for things like gs.properties, config/log/xap_logging_ext.properties and many others
+5. WEB UI log is not archived like the other logs

 #### Algorithm